-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Annual monetary savings (unit currency- as specified in CC0.4) Investment required (unit currency- as specified in CCO.4) Payback period Estimated lifetime of the initiative, years Energy efficiency: Building services From 2011 to 2013, we invested in a project to retrofit the pneumatic controls, replace the Dimax system, and install a new Metasys controls system.
-The Metasys system has various attributes, including providing a leading edge technology and an energy reporting system to understand the site's energy usage and costs.
-This project is enabling us to reduce our electricity and natural gas consumption, impacting both Scope 1 and 2 emissions.
-The project was implemented on a voluntary basis, and is expected to have a life time of greater than 15 years.
-0.6 3000 190000 >25 years 63 cc3.3c What methods do you use to drive investment in emissions reduction activities?
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency-as specified in CC0.4) Investment required (unit currency-as specified in CC0.4) Payback period Estimated lifetime of the initiative

+Energy We continued our investment in a 0.6 Scope 1 Voluntary 3,000 190,000 >25 years 16-20 years

+efficiency: project to retrofit the pneumatic Scope 2

+Building controls, replace the Dimax

+services system, and install a new Metasys

+controls system.
+The Metasys

+system has various attributes,

+including providing a leading

+edge technology and an energy

+reporting system to understand

+the site's energy usage and costs.

+This project is enabling us to

+reduce our electricity and natural

+gas consumption, impacting

+both Scope 1 and 2 emissions.

+The project was implemented on

+a voluntary basis, and is expected

+to have a lifetime of greater than

+15 years.

+CC3.3c What methods do you use to drive investment in emissions reduction activities?